You’re in dreadful pain as a result of a torn muscle? Find out how aromatherapy can help you soothe the pain with a few well-chosen essential oils.

 It has analgesic, anti-inflammatory and anti-spasmodic properties that are very effective.
 You can use it for stretching, sprains and muscle soreness.
 It is often associated with organic Gaultheria essential oil.

-Formula for easing a muscle sprain
+The formula for easing a muscle sprain

 In a spray bottle or in an opaque roll-on, mix: